ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 6. The system then generates a match score based on the level of the match of the face
 7. The one is to one mapping is performed by the SDK and match score is provided
 8. The system then proceeds to execute compare against face threshold
-9. Alerts and warning messages for data type violation are sent as per data definition
+9. Alerts and warning messages for data type violation are sent as per data definition.
-10. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **C. Evaluate the Individual's fingerprints with the corresponding fingerprint in the Auth server** [**[↑]**](#table-of-content)